bgroveben/DjangoPlay2Learn/README.md

 DONE (10%) Users can register.
 DONE (5%) Registered users can log in and log out.
 DONE (10%) Logged in users can edit their information in a My Account page.
+-- confirmation email is sent on registration, but user is logged in immediately.
+I like it this way.

 Game Tracking and Leaderboards: 30%
 * AnonymousUser(s) have scores added to the leaderboard